 }

-These functions implement some surprising insights into observation.
+These functions raise some surprising questions about the nature of observation.
 But that's a thread we'll need to save for another time.
 For now, we need to take a small detour into an adjacent realm of physics.

 Entropy comes in different flavors, and if you're unfamiliar with them, making sense of the distinction helps inform where we're headed.

 Thermodynamic entropy describes how physical systems move from order to disorder.
-Think of a cup of hot coffee on its way to room temperature.
-The heat doesn't disappear—it disperses.
-Becomes less concentrated.
-Less useful.
-This is the reason your desk gets messy, stars burn out, and your knees, on average, ache a little bit more than they did yesterday.
+Think of a cup of hot coffee cooling to room temperature.
+The heat doesn't disappear, it spreads out.
+It becomes less concentrated in the space of the cup and more evenly smeared about the room.
+At different scales, this is the same reason your desk gets messy, stars die, and your knees, on average, ache a little bit more than they did yesterday.

 These seem like very different things.
 One physical, one abstract.
-But the boundary between them dissolves under closer inspection.
+But when you start squinting at them in a certain way, the boundary starts to blur.

-In 1867, James Maxwell proposed a thought experiment to probe the Second Law of Thermodynamics—the principle that entropy always increases in isolated systems—to interrogate whether it was truly fundamental or merely statistical.
+In 1867, James Maxwell proposed a thought experiment to probe the Second Law of Thermodynamics, the principle that physical entropy always increases in isolated systems.

 He imagined a tiny, intelligent being capable of observing individual gas molecules and operating a door between two chambers.
-The demon would watch particles approach the door, measure their velocities, and selectively allow fast (hot) particles to move one way while allowing slow (cold) particles the other way.
+This little demon would watch particles approach the door, measure their velocities, and selectively allow fast (hot) particles to move one way while allowing slow (cold) particles the other way.

-Through this sorting, the demon creates a temperature difference—extracting useful work, creating order—without expending energy.
-This result looked like it violated the Second Law.
+Through this sorting, the demon creates a temperature difference, creating order, without expending energy.
+This result would violate the Second Law.

 The modern resolution comes from information theory.
 Rolf Landauer showed that erasing information incurs a thermodynamic cost; deleting a single bit generates heat.